syncfusion-content/maui-docs/MAUI/Picker/localization.md

    3. Right-click on the `Resources` folder, select `Add` and then `NewItem.`

-   4. In Add New Item wizard, select the Resource File option and name the filename as `SfSPicker.<culture name>.resx.` For example, give the name as `SfPicker.fr-FR.resx` for French culture.
+   4. In Add New Item wizard, select the Resource File option and name the filename as `SfPicker.<culture name>.resx.` For example, give the name as `SfPicker.fr-FR.resx` for French culture.

    5. The culture name indicates the name of the language and country.